hickford/git-credential-azure/README.md

 The first time you authenticate, the helper opens a browser window to Microsoft login.
 Subsequent authentication is non interactive.

-### Caveats

-This is alpha-release software early in development:

-* Untested with work and school Microsoft accounts.

-A mature alternative is [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager).

 ## Installation

 **Download** binary from https://github.com/hickford/git-credential-azure/releases.